midi1996/P50-opencore-hackintosh/README.md

             * In case you have multiple drives with FAT32 partitions your EFI might be something different than FS0, always check the files inside the partition you chose by running `ls`.
          2. Type `FSX:`
          3. Type `bcfg boot add 00 FSX:\EFI\BOOT\BOOTxOC.EFI "OpenCore Booter"`
-            - bcfg: Manages the boot and driver options that are stored in NVRAM. -- UEFI Spec sheet
+            - `bcfg`: Manages the boot and driver options that are stored in NVRAM. -- UEFI Spec sheet
-            - boot: what bcfg needs to change
+            - `boot`: what bcfg needs to change
-            - add: add entry
+            - `add`: add entry
-            - 00: entry order in the list (00 being the very first entry)
+            - `00`: entry order in the list (00 being the very first entry)
-            - FSX:\EFI...: path to the EFI file
+            - `FSX:\EFI...`: path to the EFI file
-            - "OpenCore Booter": name of the entry, you can choose whatever you want as long as it's 3 characters long and with the quotes.
+            - `"OpenCore Booter"`: name of the entry, you can choose whatever you want as long as it's 3 characters long and with the quotes.
          4. I recommend you run the same commands for `Shell.efi` to make it accessible from the UEFI Boot Menu in case you need to fix/check things.
          5. Press Ctrl + Alt + Del and your laptop will reboot
       8. After that a new entry for the BOOTxOC is made and your laptop will boot to OC automatically.